davidtwco/rfcs/text/0000-build-std/4-build-std-always.md

   3. It is a tier two target, so the project guarantees that the `core` and `alloc` crates will build

-  4. It is a tier two target, so there are distributed artefacts for the `core` and `alloc` crates
+  4. It is a tier two target, so there are distributed artifacts for the `core` and `alloc` crates

   5. `alloc` would not build without a global allocator crate being provided by